 Blueberries, in particular, are packed with vitamin C, K, and manganese.
 Also, they contain fiber and even copper.
-Still, they have fruit sugar, and carbs, so use it as a meal replacement when we craving a combination of peanut butter and jelly.
+Still, they have fruit sugar, and carbs, so use them as a meal replacement when we crave a combination of peanut butter and jelly.

 Mix the ingredients in a blender, except for the ice.
 Add it gradually and blend it until smooth.

 This is one fresh smoothie that can boost our vitamin and mineral levels.
 Cucumbers will provide us with magnesium, manganese, phosphorus, vitamin A, and fiber.
 On the other hand, they contain zero carbs, salt, or fat.

 A cup of honeydew melon has 60 calories and 12 gr of carbs.
 Moreover, it’s high in fiber and water, as well as vitamin B, copper, phosphorus, pantothenic acid, and niacin.

 Another ingredient is vitamin C-rich cauliflower which also includes vitamin A, K, B6, thiamin, riboflavin, magnesium, folate, and phosphorus.